SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/airplay/airplay.md

 ### Configure your app

-For AirPlay to be available your app must be configured appropriately:
+For your application to be able to support AirPlay you must:

 1. Ensure your app [background modes](https://developer.apple.com/documentation/avfoundation/media_playback/configuring_your_app_for_media_playback#4182619) allow AirPlay.
 2. Setup your [audio session category](https://developer.apple.com/documentation/avfoundation/streaming_and_airplay/supporting_airplay_in_your_app#2929254) to `.playback`.